hacksu/express-guestbook/readme.md

 ## What a Web Server Is

-so, web pages. one creates web pages by writing some code in html, css, and/or javascript, and this results in content that goes in front of a viewer. the main deficiency of web pages is that their memory gets erased as soon as you close them. sure, you can use javascript to ask the browser to store some data for you for next time, but a) the browser might not feel like it, especially if the user has privacy settings turned on and clears their history and stuff, and b) you, the creator of the website, never get to chance to see the data and analyze it and sell it to the north korean state. also, c), the data won't be there if the user visits the website with a different browser, like the one on their phone. this is why we need to write our own custom programs that will store and utilize our users' data. these programs need to run on a web server.
+at some point, web pages were just simple text documents, but now they're basically mini-programs that get downloaded, installed, and run on your computer as soon as you visit them. however, unlike normal programs, they don't have a natural way to save data, since they're trapped inside your browser. sure, you could write code that asks the browser to store some data for you for next time, but a) the browser might not feel like it, especially if the user has privacy settings turned on and clears their history and stuff, and b) you, the creator of the website, never get to chance to see the data and analyze it and sell it to the north korean state. and c), the data won't be there if the user visits the website with a different browser, like the one on their phone. this is why the programs that create web pages kind of need to be split in two: we need to run half of the program in the user's browser, to respond to what they're doing, and half of it on some computer that stores data and lets you retrieve it from anywhere. that computer is called a web server.

-a server is just a computer that is in charge of providing some resources to other computers. every time you view any kind of website, a server is sending you the html, javascript, images, and et cetera that constitute the page you're looking at. any network device can play the role of a server: a phone can, a desktop computer can, a raspberry pi can; you usually want a server to be a big powerful computer with a good internet connection sitting in a cool basement somewhere, but sometimes you don't have that, and so you're forced to jailbreak and reverse engineer your smart toaster.
+a more formal definition of a server is that it's a computer that provides resources to a network. every time you view any kind of website, a web server is sending you the html, javascript, images, and et cetera that constitute the page you're looking at. (what we are going to try to do today is extend and customize that functionality.) any network device can play the role of a server: a phone can, a desktop computer can, a raspberry pi can; you usually want a server to be a big powerful computer with a good internet connection sitting in a cool basement somewhere, but sometimes you don't have that, and so you're forced to jailbreak and reverse engineer your smart toaster.

 disclaimer: the term "server" can refer to either a whole computer or a specific program that is fulfilling the role of providing resources on a network. so that may sometimes be confusing, sorry. but hopefully it will be possible to use context to figure out what kind of thing i'm talking about.